Kona Coast (film)

 Kona Coast is a 1968 American drama film directed by Lamont Johnson, starring Richard Boone and Vera Miles.

 Plot

-Sam Moran (Richard Boone) is a Honolulu charter-boat captain who leads fishing expeditions in the tropical paradise.
+Sam Moran is a Honolulu charter-boat captain who leads fishing expeditions in the tropical paradise.
 When his daughter is found murdered at the party of a wealthy young playboy, he seeks the truth about the murder.
-Convinced the playboy is guilty, he enlists the help of his friend Kittibelle (Joan Blondell), who runs an alcohol-abuse treatment center where Sam's former love Melissa (Vera Miles) is a recovering alcoholic.
+Convinced the playboy is guilty, he enlists the help of his friend Kittibelle, who runs an alcohol-abuse treatment center where Sam's former love Melissa is a recovering alcoholic.

 Sam runs into a wall of silence obviously built by hush money and islanders fearful of reprisals from the rich and powerful family.
 The determined dad fights to uncover the information that will land the murderer in jail as he avenges the death of his daughter.